Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 Still, they shared all the important bits: both had rangy, athletic frames, heroic proportions, and honest all-American good looks.
 Both were pinnacle humans, though Steve of course had volunteered, and Julian... well.
 Both were friendly and somewhat naive about people, and tended to see the good in everyone.
 Both had the same honest nobility and the same pure, decent *souls.*

 But Julian... well, he wasn’t trapped in 1950s-era notions about man and woman.
-He was much more…*primal* about it, and put every other man she’d ever had to complete shame, whether he was letting her take the lead or asserting himself *exactly* the way she loved it.
+He was much more...*primal* about it, and put every other man she’d ever had to complete shame, whether he was letting her take the lead or asserting himself *exactly* the way she loved it.
 And he was much broader of shoulder and carried a *lot* more muscle on his frame.
-That wasn’t previously Al’s thing, but on *him…* As far as she was concerned, he was *better* then ‘Cap in all the best ways.
+That wasn’t previously Al’s thing, but on *him...* As far as she was concerned, he was *better* then ‘Cap in all the best ways.
 God-*damn* if she wasn’t feeling a bit patriotic looking him over!

 Steve Rogers needed a tan, anyway.